x

 Benefits of MAT for Opioid Dependence

 MAT addresses both the physical and psychological aspects of addiction.
-Medications such as buprenorphine and naltrexone play crucial roles by blocking the euphoric effects of opioids, allowing safer withdrawal, and lowering the risk of overdose.
-Addiction counseling supports these efforts by helping you tackle the underlying causes of addiction and develop healthier coping mechanisms.
+Medications for opioid use disorder like buprenorphine and naltrexone play crucial roles by blocking the euphoric effects of opioids, facilitating safer withdrawal, and decreasing the risk of overdose.
+Addiction counseling further supports these efforts by helping patients tackle the underlying causes of addiction and develop healthier coping mechanisms.

-Additionally, the structure of MAT enhances patient safety as it requires medical supervision from a licensed provider.
-They are also designed to minimize the need for inpatient detox which has been shown to improve long-term recovery success.
+MAT enhances patient safety as it requires medical supervision from a licensed provider.
+It is also designed to minimize the need for inpatient detox which has been shown to improve retention rates and long-term recovery success.

-Online medication-assisted treatment (MAT) programs have become a promising solution for increasing access to care for individuals struggling with opioid addiction.
-These programs let you get treatment from home, making it easier by removing problems like transportation and scheduling conflicts.
+Online medication-assisted treatment (MAT) programs have emerged as a promising solution for expanding access to care for individuals struggling with opioid addiction.
+These programs offer the convenience and flexibility of receiving treatment from the comfort of one’s home, eliminating barriers such as transportation and scheduling conflicts.
 Research has shown that online MAT can be just as effective as in-person treatment, with sometimes even higher rates of patient satisfaction.
-Plus, online MAT is covered by many insurance plans, which can help with costs and encourage people to stick with their treatment.
+Furthermore, online MAT is covered by many insurance plans, which can remove financial barriers and lead to greater commitment to treatment.

 A provider speaks with an Eleanor Health care team member to refer their patient for addiction treatment